logoPostPlanify

 • Inconsistent posting times, which prevents the algorithm from learning your audience's predictable engagement patterns.

-The Solution: Target Peak User Activity (1–3 PM Weekdays)
+The Solution: Target Peak User Activity (9 AM–12 PM Weekdays)

-Decades of platform data consistently point to a specific timeframe: 1–3 PM on weekdays.
-This window aligns with common daily routines, capturing users during lunch breaks and the early afternoon lull when they are most likely to be scrolling.
+Data from Sprout Social's 2025 analysis (2.7 billion engagements across 463,000 profiles) and Hootsuite's 300-brand study consistently point to 9 AM–12 PM on weekdays as the strongest window, with Monday through Thursday performing best.
+This captures users during their morning scroll and midday break when they are most likely to engage.
 Publishing here gives your post the best chance at immediate engagement, signaling its value to the algorithm.

 Actionable Steps to Fix Your Facebook Timing:

-1. Schedule for the Peak Window: Use a scheduling tool to ensure your content goes live precisely between 1 PM and 3 PM in your audience's primary time zone.
+1. Schedule for the Peak Window: Use a scheduling tool to ensure your content goes live between 9 AM and 12 PM in your audience's primary time zone.
 This removes the human error of manual posting.
-Platforms like Facebook's Creator Studio or a dedicated tool like PostPlanify can automate this.
+Platforms like Meta Business Suite or a dedicated tool like PostPlanify can automate this.
 For a detailed walkthrough, learn how to schedule Facebook posts for maximum impact.
+You can also dig deeper into platform-specific timing in our best time to post on Facebook guide.

 2. Verify with Your Own Data: Use Facebook Insights to confirm this timing.
-Go to Insights > Posts > When Your Fans Are Online.
+Go to Insights > Your Audience > Active Times.
 This chart shows the exact days and hours your specific followers are most active.
-If your peak is 4 PM, adjust your schedule to match your data.
+If your peak is 2 PM, adjust your schedule to match your data.

 Limitations & Edge Cases: